drummeritus/boxes/CONTRIBUTING.rst

 If you have an idea for a new generator or feature please open a ticket.
 Give some short rational how or where you would use such a thing.
-Try to give a precise description how it should look like and which features and details are important.
+Try to give a precise description as to how it should look and which features and details are important.
 The less is left open the easier it is to implement.
 You can add an "enhancement" tag.